lightblue-platform/lightblue-docs-user/language_specification/ldap.md

 # LDAP
 ## Overview
-<a href="https://github.com/lightblue-platform/lightblue-ldap">Lightblue-LDAP</a> is a plugin that provides Lightblue the ability to store and retrieve data to/from <a href="http://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol">Lightweight Directory Access Protocol (LDAP)</a> backends.
+<a href="https://github.com/lightblue-platform/lightblue-ldap">Lightblue-LDAP</a> is a plugin that provides lightblue the ability to store and retrieve data to/from <a href="http://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol">Lightweight Directory Access Protocol (LDAP)</a> backends.

 This article explains how to configure the LDAP plugin and provides basic usage examples.